Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = WIP 3.8.2 =
 - Added the Norwegian language translation files.
 Thanks to Tore Østerlie.
+- Added action hooks for password protected downloads (when a download request is submitted without a password or incorrect password).

 = 3.8.1 =
 - Added a new tab in the stats menu to list/show the download by country in a table.